syedalattas/TaskMudahChat/README.md

 ## Missing features
 1. Display a message if user did not type anything for a minute
 2. Use RxJava instead of Coroutine
-3. Defined proper error message (like network error message)
+3. Show error from retrofit properly

 ## Reference
 1. [architecture-samples](https://github.com/android/architecture-samples)